-We may be subject to securities litigation, which is expensive and could divert management attention.
+We are currently and may in the future be subject to securities litigation, which is expensive and could divert management attention.

 The market price of our common stock may be volatile and, in the past, companies that have experienced volatility in the market price of their stock have been subject to securities class action litigation.
-We may be the target of this type of litigation in the future.
-Securities litigation against us could result in substantial costs and divert our management's attention from other business concerns, which could seriously harm our business.
+We are currently and may in the future be the target of this type of litigation.
+For example, on March 10, 2020, a putative securities class action complaint captioned Kim v.
+Allakos et al., No. 20-cv-01720 (N.D.
+Cal.) was filed in the United States District Court for the Northern District of California against us, our Chief Executive Officer, Dr. Robert Alexander, and our Chief Financial Officer, Mr. Leo Redmond.
+The complaint asserts claims for violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder and seeks damages based on alleged material misrepresentations and omissions concerning our Phase 2 clinical trials of antolimab (AK002).
+The proposed class period is August 5, 2019, through December 17, 2019, inclusive.
+This or other securities litigation against us could result in substantial costs and divert our management's attention from other business concerns, which could seriously harm our business.